 The Rest of the Story:

 Matt grew up in Waconia, Minnesota, and enjoys working so near to family and friends.
-Matt currently lives in Chaska with his wife and young son.
+Matt currently lives in Chaska with his wife and two young children.
 Outside of the office, Matt enjoys golfing as often as possible, relaxing and reading near any lake in the summer, and skiing in the winter.